kailash-manasarovar/statement/docs/timeline/2026/july.md

 ## Loka yoga

-- I decide to try and do productive things with my time while I'm stalked endlessly by international security services and criminal gangs.
+- I'm trying to do productive things with my time while I'm stalked endlessly by international security services and criminal gangs.
 - I sign up for Yoga Teacher Training with Loka Yoga in Bali: https://lokayogaschool.com/ about three weeks before I attend, but I've been looking at courses in Bali online for months already.
 - It's agents.
 Everyone there.
 Is an agent.
 - I even knew one of them personally from over ten years previous - but I'm not telling that story, someone else can when the time is right.